Funded traineeship for young graduates at the EU Delegation to Ukraine

 Qualifications or special requirements:

-- Due to the ongoing Russian aggression against Ukraine and very evolutive context of the COVID-19 breakthrough, applicants currently residing in Ukraine will only be considered
+- Due to the very evolutive context of the COVID-19 breakthrough, applicants currently residing in Ukraine

 - Bachelor degree in international relations, political science, law sociology, economics or related field and completed or ongoing master studies;